-- 3.3 Our strategy in Birmingham to meet Basic Need has 4 key strands: - Make optimum use of existing space, buildings and sites to provide sufficient, suitable, high quality additional places where needed - Work with all schools, academies and new schools to meet Basic Need through co-ordinated expansion plans - Allocate annual Basic Need Capital investment effectively and efficiently to areas where basic need requirements can only be met through either re-modelling, refurbishment or new-build projects - Identify alternative funding sources and models to deliver requirements including S106, school contributions, bidding opportunities etc. - 3.4 Health and Safety At Work Act 1974 and School Standards and Framework Act 1998 Section 22 requires the Local Authority in its capacity as employer to provide a safe place of work and to ensure that the maintained school estate is not subject to decay which could put the health and safety of pupils at risk. - 3.5 Since the introduction of the Academies Act 2010, the education landscape has been changing as some schools choose to change their status from Local

-Authority maintained to Academy.
-While the Council's maintained schools' portfolio has been reduced as a result of the Academies programme, the Council remains the single largest Accountable Body and Landlord for education in Birmingham and receives an annual grant funding to fulfil its statutory duties in relation to the schools' estate.

-3.6 The School Condition Programme, which sits within the Schools' Capital Programme 2022-23, addresses these issues through annual planned maintenance projects and reactive emergency repairs to LA maintained schools.
+- Allocate annual Basic Need Capital investment effectively and efficiently to areas where basic need requirements can only be met through either re-modelling, refurbishment or new-build projects - Identify alternative funding sources and models to deliver requirements including S106, school contributions, bidding opportunities etc. - 3.6 The Health and Safety at Work Act 1974 and School Standards and Framework Act 1998 Section 22 requires the Local Authority in its capacity as the employer to provide a safe place of work and to ensure that the maintained school estate is not subject to decay which could put the health and safety of pupils at risk. - 3.7 Since the introduction of the Academies Act 2010, the education landscape has been changing as some schools choose to change their status from Local Authority maintained to Academy.
+While the Council's maintained schools' portfolio has been reduced as a result of the Academies programme, the Council remains the single largest Accountable Body and Landlord for education in Birmingham and receives an annual grant funding to fulfil its statutory duties in relation to the schools' estate. - 3.8 The School Condition Programme, which sits within the Schools' Capital Programme 2023-24, addresses these issues through annual planned maintenance projects and reactive emergency repairs to LA maintained schools.
 The SCA grant that the Council receives is not sufficient to meet the substantial backlog maintenance requirements across our maintained schools' estate.
 Therefore, prioritisation of maintenance projects, based upon the risk resulting in school closure, is necessary, along with levering of joint funding with schools wherever possible.
-In 2021/22 we have so far delivered 34 planned maintenance, 24 approved dual funded projects and forecasting a spend of £0.740m on reactive maintenance as at 31st January 2022.
+In 2022/23 we have so far delivered 47 planned maintenance, 32 approved dual funded projects and forecasting a spend of £0.640m on reactive maintenance as at 31st January 2023.

-3.7 Priority School Building Programme (PSBP)
+3.9 Priority School Building Programme (PSBP)